 2. System Pressure Requirements

-Additional factors included in your irrigation system that will affect pump selection include, suction lift, elevation change and friction loss.
+Additional factors in your irrigation system that will affect pump selection include suction lift, elevation change, and friction loss.

-Elevation changes in your design play into pump selection, as well.
-If the pump sits above the water level it is pumping from, you must consider suction lift into the calculation.
-Suction lift is defined as the vertical distance between the water level and the pump inlet.
-Most irrigation pumps are designed to push not pull water and are not designed to lift water more than 25 feet.
-Furthermore, if the area, you are taking the water to, is higher than the location of the pump, you must calculate the vertical distance from the pump inlet to the highest point in your system.
+If the pump sits above the water level it is pumping from, the suction lift is considered in the calculation.
+The suction lift is the vertical distance between the water level and the pump inlet.
+Most irrigation pumps are designed to push, not pull, water and are often not designed to lift water more than 25 feet.
+Furthermore, if the area you are taking the water to is higher than the location of the pump, you must calculate the vertical distance from the pump inlet to the highest point in your system.

-If it is not possible to measure vertical distance (A to C) then you can measure the static pressure in PSI, with a pressure gauge, and convert to feet by multiplying PSI x 2.31 to get feet of head (vertical distance).
-To do this you would need to install a pressure gauge on the bottom end of your supply line, fill the line with water from the top end and measure with gauge.
+If it is impossible to measure vertical distance (A to C), then you can measure the static pressure in PSI with a pressure gauge, and convert it to feet by multiplying the PSI x 2.31 to get feet of head (vertical distance).
+You will need to install a pressure gauge on the bottom end of your supply line, fill the supply line with water from the top end and measure with a gauge.
 Then convert using the formula mentioned earlier.

 Alternative methods will involve thinking back to your high school mathematics days.
-You can figure out the side dimensions of a triangle when you have at least one side measurement and one angle degree (not the right angle) using trigonometry sine, cosine and tangent formulas, or if you know two side dimensions then simply use Pythagorean theorem, a² + b² = c² where c is hypotenuse (longest side).
+You can figure out the side dimensions of a triangle when you have at least one side measurement and one angle degree (not the right angle) using trigonometry - sine, cosine, and tangent formulas.
+Or, if you know two side dimensions use the Pythagorean theorem, a² + b² = c², where c is the hypotenuse (longest side).

 In many systems, friction loss will also be a part of the equation.
-As water moves through the pipes and fittings in your irrigation system, friction loss occurs which reduces pressure.
+As water moves through the pipes and fittings in your irrigation system, friction loss occurs, which reduces pressure.
 Most manufacturers of tubing and pipe will have a friction loss chart to help with this.
 Choosing the optimal pipe size is relevant to an efficiently operating system.
 A common misconception is a smaller pipe size will increase pressure.
-Truth is, in fact, the opposite.
-You must push water through a smaller pipe faster to maintain the outflow needed, which in turn increases pressure loss.
+The truth is, in fact, the opposite.
+You must push water through a smaller pipe faster to maintain the outflow needed, which increases pressure loss.
 In fluid motion it is best to keep velocity to no more than five feet per second.

 Here is a sample of a Friction Loss Table: